junkurihara/jscu/packages/js_crypto_key_utils/README.md

 Please refer to [RFC3447](https://tools.ietf.org/html/rfc3447) for the detailed encoding rule of RSA public and private keys.

 ## PKCS8 Encrypted Private Key
 This library also supports the encryption on private key in PEM/DER.
+If you put passphrase in arg, the key is automatically decrypted and encrypted.
 ```javascript
 const isEncrypted = keyutils.isEncryptedPrivateKey(privateKeyInPEM, 'pem'); // true or false